ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arrayRandomSample

-The `arrayRandomSample` function randomly selects elements from the input array, ensuring that the specified number of elements is included in the sample.
-If the `samples` exceeds the size of the input array, the sample size is automatically limited to the size of the array.
-In such cases, all elements of the array may be returned, but the order is not guaranteed.
+Function `arrayRandomSample` returns a subset with `samples`-many random elements of an input array.
+If `samples` exceeds the size of the input array, the sample size is limited to the size of the array.
+In this case, all elements of the input array are returned, but the order is not guaranteed.
 The function can handle both flat arrays and nested arrays.

 **Syntax**